Description of the radar set, tactical-technical characteristics

 |antenna rotation:||15 min⁻¹|

-MR-231 „Najada” (Cyrillic: «Наяда», English: water nymph) is operating in X-Band naval navigation radar family for vessels with a gross tonnage of over 10,000 tonnes.
+MR-231 „Najada” (Cyrillic: «Наяда», English: water nymph) is operating in the X-Band naval navigation radar family for vessels with a gross tonnage of over 10,000 tonnes.
 They differ mainly in different antennas.
 (The MR-231 S is a separate radar in a different frequency range.)

 MR-231-1 “Pal” (Cyrillic: «Пал», English: Dolphin structure) uses two antenna lengths: 1.6 m with waveguide feed on the right and 3 m with waveguide feed on the left.
 Due to the size of the antennas the rotary motor is more powerful and had to be mounted outside the housing.